 Appropriate footwear is very important.
 It will improve your safety, comfort and confidence on sometimes-difficult terrain.

 WHAT YOU MIGHT WANT TO BRING

-Personal sleeping mat (we have mats in camp), pillow (we don’t have them) water filter (we drink water straight from the river with no problems, but if you are concerned bring water purification tablets or filters), camera, binoculars, swiss army knife.
+Personal sleeping mat (we have mats in camp), pillow (we do not have them) water filter (we drink water straight from the river with no problems, but if you are concerned bring water purification tablets or filters), camera, binoculars, Swiss army knife.

 WHAT YOU WILL NOT NEED

 Tent, mosquito net, dishes or cutlery etc. as we have these in camp.

 We ask each volunteer to bring a small quantity of dried foods (that they particularly like) because many products are not easily available in Sumatra.
 This makes our menus more interesting, Herbs and spices are particularly useful.
 Please do not bring perishable foods.

 Foods we are particularly happy to receive include: any beans (other than mung), lentils, chickpeas, bulgur, couscous, semolina, powdered plant milk (soy, oat, rice etc.), cocoa, baking powder, custard powder, ground black pepper, paprika, cumin, and dried herbs such as thyme, oregano, marjoram.